Friday Night Funk – Top 10 Music (Mojo & Funk): Special Mention (Funk): (3) Groove Armada – I See You Baby

 Hmm – I’m trying to find the words to describe this song without being disrespectful.
 You know, as opposed to its title, which are the words they found to describe a girl without being disrespectful?

-David Guetta falls in the electronic dance funk end of the funk scale and is a prolific producer or mixer of dance music – indeed, between him and Calvin Harris, they might be said to predominate dance music in the new millennium.
+David Guetta falls in the electronic dance funk end of the funk scale and is a prolific producer or mixer of dance music.
 Guetta had a career playing clubs as a DJ in his native France from the 1980s and releasing his first album in 2002 but achieved international mainstream access with his fourth album One Love in 2009.
 And that album featured this undeniably funky single, still my personal favorite.

 Close runner-up is 2011 single “Sweat” from his Nothing But the Beat album – his remix of Snoop Dogg’s “Wet”.